-Bring Your Own Mug! or BYOM (say it, don’t spell it--it's be-YOM, no matter what else you hear) is a Gregory institution, started by Irene Godoy ('05) and carried on these days by House Managers Gaby & Sydney.
-Every Tuesday evening, BYOM managers serve up hot chocolate, cider, and ample portions of baked products and other goodies in one of the House kitchens.
+Bring Your Own Mug! or BYOM (say it, don’t spell it--it's be-YOM, no matter what else you hear) is a Gregory institution, started by Irene Godoy ('05) and carried on these days by House Managers Ashley and Emily every Tuesday evening, BYOM managers serve up hot chocolate, cider, and ample portions of baked products and other goodies in one of the House kitchens.

 Don’t have your own mug to bring?
 You'll get your own official Gregory mug.
 BYOM is a snazzy way to meet and mingle with other Gregorians (including staff), same time, same place every week.

 Since the dawn of time, Gregory has hosted Study Breaks Wednesdays at 10:30 PM in the Van Pelt Piano Lounge; the crowds are large, the tone is informal, and the food, well, sinful (we do try to have a few healthy alternatives here and there).
 Our advice?
 Don’t sit around waiting for the email reminder; you know where and when to go, so be ready to beat out the hungry masses for the best grub.
 And once you’ve stocked up, have a seat and chat awhile; it’s a study break, after all.
 Residents who live in singles and double apartments are welcome to put on a study break or two during the year (we supply the funding, of course!).
 Contact study break managers Erin and Shaniyah with any ideas or to chip in!